The Best Flower Essences Come from Pristine Environments

 Iceland is a gorgeous otherworldly island that is still pristine and full of prana, what I consider a perfect place for making flower essences.
 Iceland’s wild lands are bejeweled with dramatic lava formations, waterfalls, glacier lagoons, hot springs, high mountain passes, stunning valleys, and iceberg beaches all rich with folklore about ‘hidden people’ and ‘hidden worlds’ such as fairies, elves, pixies, sprites…my kind of place for floral magic!

 What is a Flower Essence?

-For those of you new to flower essences, a flower essence is a energetic imprint of a flower that has been captured by water.
+For those of you new to flower essences, a flower essence is an energetic imprint of a flower that has been captured by water.
 Flowers, the reproductive system of a plant, contain highly concentrated life-force energies.
-This floral prana is used primarily to address concerns involving the emotions, mind and soul (see previous post “What are Flower Essences?”).
+This floral prana is used primarily to address concerns involving the emotions, mind, and soul (see the previous post "What are Flower Essences?").